 Carpet beetles can be difficult to treat.
 As with most pests, prevention is the best management.
 If you do have wool carpet, you may want to consider preventative pest control treatments.

 Spring pests are irritating and are usually just a precursor to more pests that emerge as the weather warms up.
-Contact Edge to get a head start on all of your Chicago pest control needs.
+Contact Edge to get a head start on all of your pest control in Chicago and nearby areas.